datatas/The-Great-DataTas-plot-a-thon/README.md

 ### Our rules for entry are:

-- Entries must have code and final figure available in a public GitHub repository
+- Entries should have code and final figure available in a public GitHub repository (contact us if you need help with this).
 - Entries can use any programming language
 - Entries must have a Creative Commons license because we will share them via our social media and GitHub repo
 - Editing software is allowed but discouraged